 – walk along “Petipa’s Way” in Brussels, where he spent the first 16 years of his life.

-The project combines history and modernity, supports talented young people, commemorates outstanding people, popularizes cultural heritage and presents the participating countries in an impeccable professional light.
+The PETIPA INTENSE program combines history and modernity, supports talented young people, popularizes cultural heritage, provides the distinctive content and memorable experience, and presents the participating schools in an impeccable professional light.